Barbie in the Nutcracker

-Barbie in the Nutcracker is a 2001 animated fantasy film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.
+Barbie in the Nutcracker is a 2001 CGI-animated fantasy film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.

 Loosely adapted from E. T. A. Hoffmann's 1816 short story, "The Nutcracker and the Mouse King", and featuring music based from Tchaikovsky's 1892 ballet, The Nutcracker, it marked the character's first film since the 1987 television specials; Barbie and the Rockers: Out of This World and Barbie and the Sensations: Rockin' Back to Earth, with Kelly Sheridan providing the voice of Barbie.
-It was also the first Barbie movie to be computer-animated.
+It was also the first Barbie movie to be in computer-generated imagery (CGI).

 Barbie in the Nutcracker premiered on VHS on October 2, 2001, by Artisan, followed up with a DVD release a few weeks later on October 23. before being subsequently released overseas through Entertainment Rights and Universal Pictures Video.
 The film sold more than 3.4 million units on DVD by 2002, and grossed in total sales.
 It won the Video Premiere Award for Best Animated Video Premiere Movie.

+A remake of the film with the late Tim Curry is set to release on Netflix sometime in November.